Sapient-AI/docs/README.md

         assertAll("result", () -> assertThat(result, equalTo("!")));
     }
  ```
-In this case, AI Sapient detects that System.exit is called inside myMethod when true is passed as argument.

 The following Java functions are considered potentially dangerous, and if detected during test generation, @Disabled will be added to the test.